MTrop/DoomStruct/README.md

 and extracting data in Doom Engine structures, found in the **net.mtrop.doom** packages.

+Unless otherwise specified, assume that all methods are not thread-safe.

 ### Examples

 Open a WAD file (and close it).